lmoresi/lmoresi.github.io/_posts/2017-05-05-Shearbands.md

 made with Underworld.
 We are investigating the role of dilatancy in the geometry of the shear bands for a box of material when a small trapdoor is opened.

-The extent to while large-scale deformation is needed to release material through the trapdoor depends on how much the material dilates when shear bands form.
+The extent to which large-scale deformation is needed to release material through the trapdoor depends on how much the material dilates when shear bands form.
 This is a taster:

 <figure >